MarcDRuben/blogdown/content/authors/admin/_index.md

   icon_pack: fab
   link: https://www.linkedin.com/in/marcdruben/
 superuser: yes
-bio: I’m interested in linking circadian biology to health and medicine, and applying molecular, genomic, and data science tools to do it.
+bio: I study biological timing in health and medicine using a combination of molecular, computational, and informatic approaches.
 ---

 I’m interested in linking circadian biology to health and medicine, and applying molecular, genomic, and data science tools to do it.